sjentsch/lsjDocs/lsj/Ch11_tTest_03.rst

 Anastasia’s tutorials, and *N*\ :sub:`2` = 18 in Bernadette’s tutorials.
 The research question I’m interested in is whether Anastasia or Bernadette is a better tutor, or if it doesn’t make much of a difference.
-Dr Harpo emails me the course grades, in the ``harpo.csv`` file.
+Dr Harpo sends me the |harpo|_ data set with the course grades. file.
 As usual, I’ll load the file into jamovi and have a look at what variables it contains - there are three variables, ``ID``, ``grade`` and ``tutor``.
 The ``grade`` variable contains each student’s grade, but it